Jiufen – A Day Trip From Taipei Guide + Photos 2026

 Most restaurants and food stalls close for the day quite early here, compared to the big cities.

-If you don’t eat before 7pm, your best affordable option is to get a toasted sandwich or microwave meal from either 7-Eleven or FamilyMart.
+If you don’t eat before 7pm, your best affordable option is to get a toasted sandwich or microwave meal from either 7-Eleven (map) or FamilyMart (map).

 We visited both on several occasions.
 The FamilyMart in Jiufen also has a little indoor seating area, with coastal views which was always very quite busy.